pfsense/docs/source/packages/package-list.rst

    and security issues only).
 Zabbix LTS version release will result in change of the first version number.

-**DISCLAIMER**: Packages availability might change, check System > Package Manager > Available Packages for always up-to-date list of packages.
+.. warning:: Packages availability might change, check **System > Package Manager > Available Packages** for an always up-to-date list of packages.